Lambwe Christian School for the Deaf, Kenya - Project 042

 KENYA SIGN LANGUAGE, KSL:

 KSL is a fully developed and unique sign language.
 As with all sign languages, it is a ‘work in progress’ and new words are created all the time.
 The alphabet they use is almost identical to the American Sign Language.
-Yorke Rodda a volunteer who visited the school in 2005 said, “Pupils were able to teach me how to sign the alphabet, count and many of the common words.
+Yorke Rodda a former volunteer who visited the school in 2005 said, “Pupils were able to teach me how to sign the alphabet, count and many of the common words.
 The pupils are wonderful teachers and so are keen to communicate!
 A group of the little children told me about the food they love: chicken, beef, mutton … and I understood it all.”

 USE OF THE LAND: